-with an indexing matrix~$\Cm_\setGi$ truncating unused \ac{DOF}, so that various structures represented by word~$\gene_i$ are iteratively studied, see Fig.~\ref{fig3}.
-Each trial requires matrix inversion, which has algorithmic complexity~$\OP{O}(M^3)$ where~$M$ is the rank of impedance matrix~$\Zm_\setGi$ (number of nonzero entries in word~$\gene_i$).
-The cubic complexity of just one trial renders the entire optimization process computationally demanding and, in addition to this, heuristic updates have no information regarding sensitivity to local topology perturbations, so the convergence may be small or none~\cite{Sigmund_OnTheUselessOfNongradinetApproachesInTopoOptim}.
+with an indexing matrix~$\Cm_\setGi$ truncating unused \ac{DOF}, so that various shapes represented by word~$\gene_i$ are iteratively studied, see Fig.~\ref{fig3}.
+Each trial requires matrix inversion, which has algorithmic complexity~$\OP{O}(M^3)$ where~$M$ is the dimension of the impedance matrix~$\Zm_\setGi = \Ym_\setGi^{-1}$ (number of nonzero entries in word~$\gene_i$).
+The cubic complexity of just one trial renders the entire optimization process computationally demanding and, in addition to this, heuristic updates have no information regarding sensitivity to local topology perturbations, so the convergence may be slow or none~\cite{Sigmund_OnTheUselessOfNongradinetApproachesInTopoOptim}.
 Both these deficiencies are eliminated with the procedure described below.